developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/api/re2x/reboot/index.md

+---
-# Reboot Module
+title: Reboot
+productversion: '1.4'
+product: Enterprise Browser
+layout: guide.html
+---
+## Overview
-*The Reboot Module is used to reboot the terminal immediately.*
+The Reboot Module is used to reboot the terminal immediately.

 ## Syntax
 <table class="re-table">